Question 1: What kind of offers convert the best with solo ads?

 (2).
 Functionality: The offer page has to load fast and be mobile optimized.

 (4).
-Affordability: Lower front-end priced products to be accessible to majority of potential buyers.
+Affordability: Lower front-end priced products to be accessible to a majority of potential buyers.

 (5).
 Trustworthiness: Credentials, Testimonials, Guarantees, Security Seals all give confidence for interested leads to take action.